billtubbs/led-display-project/README.md

 communicating with 16 led strips (8 strips connected to each Teensy).

-Each strip contains around 98 to 100 DC5V WS2811 LEDs
+Each strip contains around 98 to 100 DC5V WS2811 RGB LEDs
 arranged in an irregular pattern on a 5 x 5 foot display.

 The Teensy driver code uses the OctoWS2811 LED Library